He (Boris) is quite clever and funny here. He ought to teach a rhetoric or speech-writing course.

 It was the summer of 2003, and I was asked out by a very handsome fellow.
 Khaled had immigrated to Canada from Jordan 20 years earlier and was an engineering professor at a Toronto-area university.
 He laughed easily and often.
 On our first two or three dates, I tried to avoid any discussion of politics, as 2003 was also the first summer of the war in Iraq.
 I was living by Basil Fawlty’s Don’t Mention the War mantra.

 But there was a war I inadvertently mentioned.
 Khaled had studied in Amsterdam, and given that I had visited the city myself, I asked him about its many museums.
 He reeled off a list of those he had visited — Rembrandt House, the van Gogh Museum, the Rijksmuseum.
-“What about Anne Frank House,” I asked.
+“What about Anne Frank House?”
+I asked.
 I wince at the cliché of it all, but the mouth that laughed so often and so loudly stiffened.
 No, he said.
 No, he hadn’t visited Anne Frank House because it represented “something that is exaggerated and gets too much attention.”
 I asked him what he meant, though I didn’t need to.
 I knew what was coming.

 The Holocaust wasn’t “that bad,” the numbers “can’t be trusted,” there may have been deaths in camps but actual “death camps” could not have existed, “Jewish financiers” started the war anyway and various other calibrations.
-He told me the story of his great lost love, a German woman (a piece of the puzzle) whose father had been sent to Stalingrad.
+He told me the story of his great lost love, a German woman (a piece of his particular puzzle) whose father had been sent to Stalingrad.
 German soldiers suffered as much as any Jew, he said, “but there is no Anne Frank House for them.”
-I let him know how unimpressed I was with his theories, and he quickly attempted a bit of back-pedal, conceding that the Jews had been done “an injustice,” but that it was “not as bad as current injustices perpetrated against the Palestinians.”
+I let him know how unimpressed I was with his theories, and he quickly attempted a bit of back-pedal, generously conceding that the Jews had been done “an injustice,” but that it was “not as bad as current injustices perpetrated against the Palestinians.”
 He protested that as “a scientist,” it was normal that he should doubt the numbers — most of us dopey non-scientist people weren’t trained to do so, he argued, so we gullibly accepted what we were told by generations of Jewish-controlled media and blah blah blah.
 I tuned out the rest and things ended before they began.